Lantianqianmu/TAI-seq/README.md

 `workingDIR`: data folder that contains fastq file folders (see demo).
 `genomeDir`: bowtie2 references
 `THREAD`: threads to run the pipeline
 `MINFRAGS`: minimal fragments for a barcode to be kept in the pipeline.
-To run the demo, set to 0
+To run the demo, set to 0.
+Otherwise, set to 50.

 Additionally, if different samples are loaded to plate 1, you may set the sample demultiplexing parameters:
 `SPLIT_NUM`: how many samples are loaded to plate 1 (e.g., 2)